 Hospitals in New York State must allow patients giving birth to have two support people with them, including a partner, friend, family member or doula .
 These support people are allowed during labor, delivery and the duration of the hospital stay.
 Ask your birthing providers about their policy before you arrive.
 Face coverings will be required for everyone while you are in the hospital.

 If you are sick or have COVID-19 symptoms, contact your birthing facility before you arrive.
 This will allow them to prepare for your arrival.

-Evidence shows that the best setting for a mother to care for a healthy, full-term newborn is in the mother’s room.
+Evidence shows that the best setting for a healthy, full-term newborn is in the parent’s room.
 This is known as rooming-in.

-If you have tested positive for COVID-19, discuss the risks and benefits about rooming-in with your health care provider.
-You can make an informed decision about whether your newborn will stay in the room with you while in the hospital.
+If you have tested positive for COVID-19 and are in isolation, discuss the risks and benefits of rooming-in with your health care provider.
+You can make an informed decision with your provider about whether your newborn will stay in the room with you while in the hospital.

 Breastfeeding is even more important during a pandemic.
 Infants and children are most at risk during emergencies, when infant formula and feeding supplies are limited.

 Breast milk provides perfect nutrition tailored specifically to your baby.
 It contains virtually all the protein, sugar, fat, vitamins and minerals that babies need to grow.
 It is easily digestible and adapts to the nutritional needs of your baby.